 - How might my business support the local community?

 One of the uplifting aspects of the current situation is the response of business owners and their teams to those in need.
 Whether it is volunteering, such as the 750,000 people offering their time via GoodSam, diverting some business capacity to producing essential equipment, clothing or food, or making donations to charity (such as Henchards donating money we are saving to WSBH), can you find a way of making some element of this a permanent feature of your business?

 - What business do I want to emerge over the next year?

 We are going through a unique period and learning a lot about ourselves, our teams, our clients and the business world we operate in.
-It is appropriate to ask what you would want to retain from this experience.
+It is appropriate to ask what you would want to retain from this experience as you continue to think about your longer term exit plan.
 At the moment survival may be the only question on your mind, but in doing so you will be making decisions that will affect the business that emerges post-crisis.
 Take some time to think it through.
-Is your aim to rebuild the business you had just two months’ ago (the same team, the same office, the same services and the same partners?), or can you see a different business that better meets your long term ambitions?
+Is your aim to rebuild the business you had just two months’ ago (the same team, the same office, the same services and the same partners?), or can you see a different business that better meets your long term ambitions and exit aspirations?

 For help and support in thinking through and reaching answers to these exit questions please get in touch.